 A Study of the Drugs Selumetinib vs. Carboplatin and Vincristine in Patients With Low-Grade Glioma

-This trial studies how well selumetinib works in treating patients with low-grade glioma.
+This phase III trial studies how well selumetinib works in treating patients with low-grade glioma.
 Selumetinib is a drug that works by blocking a protein (a basic building block of the human body) that lets tumor cells grow without stopping.
 Drugs used in chemotherapy, such as carboplatin and vincristine, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 This trial studies if selumetinib works as well as carboplatin and vincristine for getting rid of or shrinking low-grade gliomas and stopping them from coming back.

 A Phase 3 Randomized Non-Inferiority Study of Carboplatin and Vincristine Versus Selumetinib (NSC# 748727) in Newly Diagnosed or Previously Untreated Low-Grade Glioma (LGG) Not Associated With BRAFV600E Mutations or Systemic Neurofibromatosis Type 1 (NF1)